TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options.rst

 -------------------------

 ..  confval:: hideModules
+    :name: useroptions-hideModules

-    :Data type: list of module groups or modules
+    :type: list of module groups or modules

     Configure which module groups or modules should be hidden from the main menu.